Regularized Loss Minimizers with Local Data Perturbation: Consistency and Data Irrecoverability: Detailed Proofs

 By solving for $\eps$, we have $\eps_{n,\delta} = \sigma B \sqrt{\frac{p}{n\delta}}$.

-\subsection{Proof of Theorem \ref{thm:GLM_pri}}
+\subsection{Proof of Theorem~\ref{thm:GLM_pri}}

 \begin{proof} Using Fano's inequality, we show that it will be impossible to recover the original data $Y$ with probability greater than $1/2$.
-We can describe the data process with the Markov chain $Y \rightarrow Y_{\eta} \rightarrow \hat{Y}$, where $\hat{Y}$ is the output of $\mathcal{A}$.
-The mutual information of $Y, Y_{\eta}$ can be bounded by using the pairwise KL divergence bound \citep{yu1997assouad}.
+We can describe the data process with the Markov chain $Y \rightarrow Y_\eta \rightarrow \Yh$, where $\Yh = \A(Y_\eta)$.
+The mutual information of $Y, Y_\eta$ can be bounded by using the pairwise KL divergence bound \cite{yu1997assouad}.